 Dust may be irritating to the eyes.
 A variety of soluble and insoluble compounds or uranium were tested on the eyes of rabbits.
 The insoluble compounds caused the mildest degree of injury.
 The effects of eye contact with any uranium compound tend to be necrosis of the conjunctivae and eyelids, and ulceration of the cornea.

 Prolonged exposure to uranium may produce conjunctivitis, or the symptoms of radiation injury, such as cataracts.
 See the following sections regarding the effects of alpha radiation on the eyes, and radiation sickness.

-RADIATION SICKNESS: The eyes are very radiosensitive; a single dose of 100 rads may cause conjunctivitis and keratitis.
+Radiation Sickness: The eyes are very radio sensitive; a single dose of 100 rads may cause conjunctivitis and keratitis.
 It is unlikely that a dose sufficient to cause radiation sickness would occur if only the eyes were irradiated.
 However, if eye damage by ionizing radiation occurs.
 It may be best to assume that other parts of the body have also been contaminated.
 Symptoms of radiation sickness are described in the inhalation section.

 Feeding studies on animals indicate that insoluble uranium is much less toxic than soluble uranium compounds.
 Uranium entering the bloodstream will become stored in the bone marrow, but the majority will become lodged in the kidney, which is the major site of toxicity.
 More than a year and a half are required to rid the body of an accidental high dose of uranium, after which time measurable uranium is present in the bone and kidney.

-Acute Exposure: The fate of ingested alpha emitters depends on their solubility and valence.
+Alpha radiation: The fate of ingested alpha emitters depends on their solubility and valence.
 High doses may lead to radiation sickness as described in inhalation exposure.
+Repeated ingestion of alpha emitters may lead to radiation sickness as described in inhalation exposure.

-SECTION 13: DISPOSAL INFORMATION
+12. DISPOSAL INFORMATION

-Observe all Federal, State and local Regulations when disposing of this substance.
+Observe all Federal, State, and local Regulations when disposing of this substance.

-SECTION 14: TRANSPORTATION INFORMATION
+13. TRANSPORTATION INFORMATION

 The U.S. Department of Transportation (D.O.T.)
 Code of Federal Regulations (49 CFR Parts 100- 185), the International Air Transportation Association (IATA), International Civil Aviation Organization (ICAO) and International Maritime Organization (IMDG) are all factored into the classification and transport of material.